Feed the Future was born of the belief that global hunger is solvable.

 As described in the Rome Principles, we commit to work in partnership to:

-Mr. Shrier is Acting Special Representative for Global Food Security and Deputy Coordinator for Diplomacy for Feed the Future.
-He leads diplomatic efforts to advance the U.S. Government's global hunger and food security initiative, with a particular focus on major donor and strategic partner countries as well as multilateral institutions such as the G8 and G20.
-Mr. Shrier came to the State Department's Office of the Global Hunger and Food Security Initiative from the Secretary of State's Policy Planning Staff.
+Jonathan Shrier is acting special representative for global food security at the U.S. Department of State and deputy coordinator for diplomacy for Feed the Future.
+He leads diplomatic efforts to advance the initiative, with a particular focus on major donor and strategic partner countries as well as multilateral institutions such as the G-8 and G-20.
+Shrier came to the State Department's Office of the Global Food Security from the Secretary of State's Policy Planning Staff.

-During his service at the U.S. Embassy in Beijing, Mr. Shrier worked with USAID to establish a development assistance program for Tibetan communities in China, with a focus on agriculture-led development.
-Mr. Shrier has earned degrees from the National Defense University (M.S. in National Security Resource Strategy), University of London (M.B.A. in International Management), London School of Economics (MSc in International Relations), and Dartmouth (A.B. in Government).
-His languages include Mandarin Chinese, Arabic, French, and Spanish.
+During his service at the U.S. Embassy in Beijing, Shrier worked with USAID to establish a development assistance program for Tibetan communities in China, with a focus on agriculture-led development.